Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Extended Adaptive Langevin Dynamics

 where $\tau(dp)$ is defined in~\eqref{eq:tau}, and

 with $[A_{\dt,n}^k]_{i,j}$ the $(i,j)$ component of~$A_{\dt,n}^k \in \R^{d\times d}$. \end{theorem}

 As for AdL (see the discussion following Lemma~\ref{lemmeADL}), Theorem~\ref{th:1} suggests that we recover the target posterior distribution~$\pi(\cdot|\vectx)$ whatever the extra noise due to mini-batching, since the marginal in the variable~$\tht$ of the probability measure~$\nu_K$ in~\eqref{eq:nu_K} is $\pi(\cdot|\vectx)$.
-However, from a discussion similar to the one in Remark~\ref{rem:nu_ergodic}, the dynamics can not be ergodic for the extended measure~$\nu_K$, as discussed in the following remark.
+However, from a discussion similar to the one in Remark~\ref{rem:nu_ergodic}, the dynamics cannot be ergodic for the extended measure~$\nu_K$.

-\begin{remark} As discussed in Remarks~\ref{rem:xi} and~\ref{rem:nu_ergodic}, it is easier to consider all the additional variables $([\xi_{k}]_{i,j})_{1 \leq i, j \leq d}$ for all $k \in \{0, ..., K\}$ (and not just the upper part of these matrices) to prove the invariance of the probability measure $\nu_K$.
-However, for the same reasons as for AdL, the dynamics cannot be ergodic for the probability measure~\eqref{eq:nu_K}.
-The best case scenario is that the dynamics is ergodic for the restriction of~$\nu_K$ onto the submanifold

-The latter ergodicity is however unclear, since there are now $(K+1)d(d+1)$ additional degrees of freedom in the friction variables, whereas the noise acting on the system is only of dimension~$d$.
-In any case, this does not affect the main result, since the marginal over $\tht$ is still $\pi(\cdot|\emph{\vectx})$ as soon as the invariant measure has the tensorized structure~\eqref{eq:nu_K}, even if the probability measure on~$\xi_0,\dots,\xi_K$ is supported on a submanifold.
-Let us emphasize that it is sufficient to consider only $([\xi_{k}]_{i,j})_{1 \leq i \leq j \leq d}$ for the numerical experiments. \end{remark}

 \begin{proof} We follow the same approach as for the proof of Lemma~\ref{lemmeADL}.
 The generator of the dynamics reads

 where $\cLham$ and $\mathcal{L} _{\mathrm{FD}}$ are the same operators as in~\eqref{eq:lham} and~\eqref{eq:cLfd} respectively (even if $A_{\dt,n}$ depends on $\tht$), while